jeroenterheerdt/grillbuddy/README.md

 [buymeacoffee-shield]: https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png

 # Grill Buddy
-Grill Buddy is your best friend for when you're grilling or bbqing!
-Grill Buddy makes it easy to use any Home Assistant integrated temperature probe and monitor your cooking.
-It includes presets for many proteins (beef, pork, vish, etc) as well as doneness (rare, medium, well-done, etc).
-You can ask Grill Buddy to monitor these goals:
+Grill Buddy is your grilling companion, designed to simplify temperature monitoring during barbecues and cookouts.
+It seamlessly integrates with Home Assistant and supports various presets for proteins (such as beef, pork, and fish) and doneness levels (rare, medium, well-done and more).
+With Grill Buddy, you can set and monitor the following goals:

-- target temperature
+- **Target Temperature**: Specify the desired temperature for your food.
-- temperature between certain values
+- **Temperature Range**: Monitor temperatures within specific value ranges.
-- temperature outside certain values
+- **Out-of-Range Alerts**: Receive notifications when temperatures fall outside certain limits.
-- temperature below a certain value
+- **Threshold Alerts**: Get notified when temperatures go below or above a specific value.
-- temperature above a certain value
+-

-Whenever the goal has been reached, Grill Buddy will update the status to ```goal_reached```.
-Also, you will be able to see detailed status of your thermometer probe depending on the goal.
+Once your cooking goal is achieved, Grill Buddy updates the status to “goal reached.”
+Additionally, it provides detailed information about your thermometer probe’s status based on the chosen goal.
+Plus, it even predicts when you’ll reach your target temperature, allowing you to plan ahead! 🌡️🔥🍖

-What's more Grill Buddy will even predict when you are going to reach your target temperature so you plan ahead!
-Happy grilling!
+Remember to fire up the grill and enjoy your perfectly cooked meals! 🎉🔥

 ![](icon.png?raw=true)